 Myocardial ischemia occurs if oxygen and nutrients supply for cardiomyocytes supplied by coronary arteries is imbalanced with the cardiomyocyte demand.
-A main factor which causes this imbalance is atherosclerotic plaque in the coronary artery circulation.
+This imbalance is mainly caused by atherosclerotic plaque in the coronary artery circulation.
 Myocardial ischemia is also associated with inflammation and a cytokines cascade resulting in myocardial infarction and the subsequent development of heart failure (HF).(10)

 In ischemia or reperfusion conditions, cytokines activate the Nuclear Factor-kB (NF-kB) signaling pathway through Toll-like Receptor-4 (TLR-4) on the cardiomyocytes surface.
 As a result cardiomyocytes apoptosis occurs. β-D-Glucan with its cardioprotective effect on ischemia-reperfusion injury is able to bind with TLR-4 and shift the NF-kB signaling pathway towards the Phosphoinositide3-kinase (PI3K) signaling pathway resulting in cardiomyocytes survival.
 In a clinical study it was proved that pretreatment with oral β-D-Glucan for patient undergoing CABG resulted in cardioprotective effects as demonstrated by myocardial enzyme depletion in blood.
 (11,12)